nabill/edo/HappyTravel.Edo.DirectApi/README.md

 ## Authorization

 ### Introduction
-JWT tokens are used for authorization and API is available only for authorized clients.
+This API is available only for authorized clients.
+You need a JWT token for authorization.
-More info on this: [Wikipedia article](https://en.wikipedia.org/wiki/JSON_Web_Token), [rfc7519](https://datatracker.ietf.org/doc/html/rfc7519), [Token debugger](https://jwt.io/)
+More info on this: [Wikipedia article](https://en.wikipedia.org/wiki/JSON_Web_Token), [rfc7519](https://datatracker.ietf.org/doc/html/rfc7519), and [Token debugger](https://jwt.io/).

 The authorization in general consists of receiving a token by providing client's credentials and then using it in API requests by attaching the token in headers.

-Note that tokens are temporary (10 minutes) and it's required to renew the token once current is outdated.
+A tokens expires after 10 minutes.
+After that, you must request a new token.

 ### Flow
 1. Send a request with your credentials to the Identity Service.
    POST `https://identity.happytravel.com/connect/token`
-   The response will contain json with a token and other info.
-The token is in `access_token` field.
+   The response contains JSON with a token and other info.
+The token is in the `access_token` field.
    An example of a token request and response is below.

 2. Put this token into the "Authorization" header of your requests, using the following format: